dchandra1985/portfolio/_posts/2018-12-05-Classification using PCA.md

     avg / total       0.92      0.92      0.92       210

-By comparing the model built using all the features and first two principal components, the accuracy of the model for classification is almost same aroun 92%.
+By comparing the model built using all the features and first two principal components, the accuracy of the model for classification is almost same around 92%.

 ```python
 # Decision Boundary using Principal Components